How to Enjoy Jeju Island on a Long Weekend

 Jeju is well-known to Korean inhabitants, but most westerners don’t know the island exists.
 Schedule a long weekend on Jeju Island during your big Korean trip.
 You’ll find something new to explore every day.

-Are you ready to go explore Jeju now?
+Are you ready to go explore Jeju Island now?
 Let Laura know what you think of her awesome guide in the comments section below:)

 Got a story or guide you’d like to share?
 Submit your guest post idea and we’ll put it out there!